CtrlK

 Workflow Clarity

-Clear 7-step sequence with explicit validation checkpoints (Step 4 requires user approval before proceeding), error handling/troubleshooting section, and conditional cleanup logic.
-The workflow includes feedback loops for user changes and retry scenarios.
+Clear 7-step sequence with explicit validation checkpoints (Step 4 requires user approval before proceeding), error recovery guidance in troubleshooting section, and conditional cleanup logic ('Only clean up on success').
+The workflow includes proper feedback loops for user review.

 3 / 3